Delissea kauaiensis: Description

 The flower color is greenish-white.

-The bloom period for the flowers lasts from June to February, with the flowers reaching their peak during this time.
+The blooming period lasts from June to February, with the flowers reaching their peak during this time.
 Meanwhile, the fruiting period occurs between October and February, when the fruits begin to develop.
 The color of the fruit is a rich, dark purple, providing a striking contrast to the foliage.
 The leaves are typically dark or medium green, often exhibiting a reddish tint, which adds to the plant's vibrant appearance.
 Unlike its sibling, Delissea rhytidosperma, D. kauaiensis is taller and rarely branches.